mecid/mecid.github.io/_posts/2021-11-03-managing-safe-area-in-swiftui.md

 3. *alignment* parameter applies the horizontal or vertical alignment.
 4. *content* is the *@ViewBuilder* closure that defines the content of the shifted safe area.

+Similar to the *safeAreaInset* view modifier, we have *safeAreaBar* view modifier which has the same signature and works almost the same way but also adds edge effect of the scrolling view.

 > To learn more about materials in SwiftUI, take a look at my dedicated ["Blur effect and materials in SwiftUI"](/2021/10/28/blur-effect-and-materials-in-swiftui/) post.

 #### Conclusion